lv2/pugl/doc/c/events.rst

 OpenGL Context
 --------------

-The OpenGL context is only active during the handling of these events:
+The OpenGL context is only active while handling realization (:enumerator:`PUGL_REALIZE`, :enumerator:`PUGL_UNREALIZE`) and exposure (:enumerator:`PUGL_EXPOSE`), and can only be used for rendering during exposure.

-- :struct:`PuglRealizeEvent`
-- :struct:`PuglUnrealizeEvent`
-- :struct:`PuglConfigureEvent`
-- :struct:`PuglExposeEvent`

-As always, drawing is only possible during an expose.
+Note that the OpenGL context is *not* active while handling configuration.
+When a :enumerator:`PUGL_CONFIGURE` is received, the application should record it and prepare accordingly, but only apply it to OpenGL when the view is next exposed.

 Vulkan Context
 --------------